Which laws, formal standards, regulations, and guidelines are relevant to the work of an examination board (EB)?

 Since the introduction of the Higher Education and Scientific Research Act (WHW) in 1993, the main features of the education programme and the examinations for each programme have to be laid down in Education and Examination Regulations (EER; Dutch: Onderwijs- en Examenregeling; OER).

-According to the law, the EER contain adequate and clear information about the study programme or group of study programmes (WHW article 7.13 paragraph 1).
-Section 7.13, subsection 2, of the WHW lists the subjects that must at least be regulated in the EER for the procedures and rights and obligations with regard to education and examinations that apply to each study programme or group of study programmes.
-In addition, the Act also contains a number of separate obligations to include rules in the OER.
+According to the law, the EER contains adequate and clear information about the study programme or group of study programmes (WHW article 7.13 paragraph 1).
+Section 7.13, subsection 2, of the WHW lists the subjects that must at least be regulated in the EER for each study programme or group of study programmes.
+The subjects relate to the procedures, rights, and obligations for education and examinations.

 - a description of the way the board operates (composition, profiles for members, the way decisions are made, schedule for meetings etc.);